agenisea/changesim-impact-analysis-agent/README.md

 - **Output**: Structured JSON that includes a markdown summary, normalized risk level, risk scoring dimensions, decision trace, and curated sources
 - **Why it matters**: Leaders can anticipate challenges _before_ rollout and communicate with empathy.

+> **🎯 Value for Leaders**
+> **This tool helps leaders anticipate risks, protect trust, and guide teams through change with empathy.** By understanding human impact before implementation, you can prepare support systems, adjust timelines, and communicate changes in ways that build confidence rather than resistance.

 ![Watch the demo](./demo.gif)

 ---